 - 1. Determination of pH of water sample - 2.
 Determination of electrical conductivity of water sample - 3.
-Estimation of hardness of Water by EDTA method - 4.
+Estimation fo hardness of water by EDTA method - 4.
 Estimation of alkalinity of water sample - 5.
-Estimation of Chloride in Water sample (Argentometric method) - 6.
-Determination of DO in water (Winkler's method) - 7.
-Determination of acidity of water sample

-• A minimum of five experiments shall be offered
+Estimation of Chloride in water sample (Argentometric method) - 6.
+Determination of DO in water (Winkler"s method) - 7.
+Determination of acidity of industrial effluents. - A minimum of FIVE experiments shall be offered